Thousands of Resources, Ready to help.

 It shall be the responsibility of the State Historic Preservation Officer to prepare and implement a comprehensive statewide historic preservation plan.

-The Michigan State Historic Preservation Office (SHPO) is kicking off the process to develop the next Statewide Historic Preservation Plan, which will cover the period 2027-2034.
+The Michigan State Historic Preservation Office (SHPO) is leading the process to develop the next Statewide Historic Preservation Plan, which will cover the period 2027-2034.
 This is YOUR plan, intended to help guide both the SHPO and preservation partners statewide in making meaningful progress toward preservation goals over the next eight years.

 The creation of a long-term statewide historic preservation plan is a federal requirement for each state's historic preservation office.
 The next statewide plan will outline broad preservation priorities and goals to be used by all preservation-related entities for this eight year time period.
 The staff of the SHPO is constantly assessing the opportunities and threats facing historic preservation in Michigan and looking for ways to address them.